Moisture in Asphalt Production

 Warm asphalt operations – low-energy asphalt and foamed asphalts

-The introduction of moisture sensors into the process allows real-time and online moisture measurement of the aggregates before they are fed into the pugmill, mixer or drum.
+Hydronix equipment allows real-time and on-line moisture measurement of the aggregates before they are fed into the pugmill, mixer, or drum.
 With a feed-forward automation system, producers can correct aggregate weights in real time.
-For techniques that use the water in the aggregates themselves for the foaming effect, information about the quantity of water being fed into the mixer or pugmill can also be ascertained.
+For techniques that use the water in the aggregates themselves for the foaming effect, information about the quantity of water being fed into the mixer or pugmill can also be known.

 Return on investment

 It has been found that a 1% increase in moisture in one tonne of aggregate can result in an additional 0.6 litres of fuel being consumed to evaporate it.
-At 6% moisture, four litres of fuel are required to dry one tonne of aggregate.
-Once dry, three litres of fuel are required to heat the aggregate to 150°C, meaning that more energy is used in drying the aggregate than in heating it.
+At 6% moisture, 4 litres of fuel are required to dry 1 tonne of aggregate.
+Once dry, 3 litres of fuel are required to heat the aggregate to 150°C, meaning that more energy is used in drying the aggregate than in heating it.

-In practice, the dryer or drum’s exhaust temperatures are already measured and used for feeding back information into the burner control.
-However, on-line moisture measurement allows real-time dryer/drum adjustments relating to the material inside, not the material already discharged.
-This reduces the process control time lag and ensures that the correct dry weights are being loaded into the dryer, resulting in savings and quality improvements.
+In practice, the dryer or drum’s exhaust temperatures is already measured and used for feeding back information into the burner control.
+Online moisture measurement, however, allows real-time dryer/drum adjustments relating to the material inside, not the material already discharged.
+This reduces the process control time lag and ensures that the correct dry weights are being loaded into the dryer, resulting in savings and quality improvement.

-If a plant produces 300 tonnes of asphalt per hour at 6% moisture, it will be using 1,200 litres of fuel per hour to dry the aggregate before it is heated up to the correct temperature.
-If the moisture content then changed from 6% to 5% without the dryer being adjusted for 1h, that would equate to 180 litres of fuel being wasted in that 60min period.
-Were this to be the case, moisture-measurement equipment would pay for itself in approximately 30 production hours.
+If a plant runs 300 tonnes of asphalt per hour at 6% moisture, it will be using 1,200 litres per hour of fuel to dry the aggregate before it is heated up to the correct temperature.
+If the moisture content then changed from 6% to 5%, without the dryers being adjusted for an hour, that would equate to 180 litres of fuel being wasted in that one hour.
+Were this to be the case, Hydronix moisture measurement equipment would pay for itself in approximately 30 production hours.
 A reduced process control time lag continuously improves the efficiency of the plant.
-In most cases, moisture measurement systems will pay back within the first three to six months of operation.
+In most cases, Hydronix moisture measurement systems will pay back within the first three to six months in operation.

 Moisture measurement can also be used to evaluate the dryer’s performance.
-Should the exhaust temperatures and incoming moistures not match (exhaust temperature increases with reducing moisture contents or vice-versa), there may be a requirement to tune the dryer.
+Should the exhaust temperatures and incoming moistures not match (exhaust temperature increases with reducing moisture contents and vice versa), there may be a requirement to tune the dryer.

-There are other economic effects to moisture measurement.
-By knowing the correct moisture content in the aggregates, it is possible to maximize the efficiency of the drying process to reduce over-drying and wasted production time, thus increasing the yield of the plant.
+There are other economic effects of moisture measurement.
+By knowing the correct moisture content in the aggregates, it is possible to maximize the efficiency of the drying process to reduce over drying and wasted production time, thereby increasing the yield of the plant.
 Customers using automated moisture measurement consistently report improved output rates.

 Installation and commissioning of a moisture sensor

-Digital moisture measurement sensors can be installed at the base of the cold-feed bins, on the feed belts or, alternatively, on a loading ‘plate’, as used by CETE (Centre D’Études Techniques de l’Équipement) in testing.
-In practice, it has been found that the first two positions are generally the easiest installation locations.
+The wide range of digital moisture measurement sensors supplied by Hydronix can be used for installations in the base of the cold-feed bins, on the feed belts, or alternatively on a loading ‘plate’, as used by CETE (Centre D’Études Techniques de l’Équipement) in testing.
+In practice, the first two positions are generally the easiest installation locations.

-Typically, sensors take 25 readings per second, allowing them to measure changes in moisture immediately.
+Hydronix sensors take 25 readings per second, allowing them to measure changes in moisture immediately.
 Integration with the customer’s control system is simple, via the use of standard analogue outputs.
-Full digital communication with the control system is also available via RS485/RS232, and the latest asphalt plants are now using Ethernet adapters for communication with sensors.
+Full communication with the control system is also available via digital comms (RS485/RS232) and the latest asphalt plants are now using Hydronix Ethernet Adapters for communication with sensors.

 It pays to invest in moisture control

-Moisture is clearly not the only issue that the asphalt producer has to contend with to ensure that quality-control requirements are met within tight economical constraints.
+Moisture is clearly not the only issue the asphalt producer has to contend with to ensure quality control requirements are met within tight economical constraints.
 However, it is a simple improvement that brings immediate, quantifiable returns.
-Accurate moisture measurement and control is now well established and has been proven to directly reduce costs as well as ensuring a consistent-quality product, thereby improving competitiveness.
+Accurate moisture measurement and control is now well established and proven to directly reduce costs, as well as ensuring consistent quality product and improving competitiveness.